A $5 million dollar prize pool calling for breakthrough education-to-employment partnerships to support Colorado’s young people.Meet the Winners!

 Government leaders and state agencies

-To be eligible, partnerships must:
+To be eligible, partnerships had to:

 a new or existing partnership looking to pilot a new solution for young Coloradans.